Glossary

 Phyllaries - bracts at the base of a composite (Aster family) flower head - also known as involucral

-Tall Beggar-ticks - the picture at far right shows the
+bracts - the picture at right shows phyllaries of Tall Beggar-ticks - the picture at far right shows the

-phyllaries of
+phyllaries of Knapweed

 Cultivar - a 'cultivated variety" of a plant species that has been bred for desirable characteristics